Key Points

 Your focus is on customer needs and how to meet them using specific and quantifiable targets and metrics.

-The HOQ forces you to drive everything for the purpose of meeting your customer’s needs.
-By documenting and defining these needs, you will have a written and documented baseline to work towards developing the best design you can.
+The HOQ forces you to drive everything to meet your customer’s needs.
+By documenting and defining these needs, you will have a written and documented baseline.
+Subsequently, you can then work towards developing the best design you can.

-While the diagram is simple in design, it’s important that you understand the correlation and interrelationships between the rooms.
+While the diagram is simple in design, you must understand the correlation and interrelationships between the rooms.

 Correlation

-There are two rooms that require you to understand and correlate relationships between them.
+Two rooms require you to understand and correlate relationships between them.
 You will need to understand what and how to do that and the relevancy of the importance ratings.

 It’s one thing to design a process or product to meet your customer’s needs.
-It’s another to have the ability to produce that product or deliver that service.
-It will be important to coordinate with the rest of the organization to be sure that they understand how they can make your design tangible.
+That said, it’s another to have the ability to produce that product or deliver that service.
+However, It will be important to coordinate with the rest of the organization.
+They will need to understand how they can make your design tangible.

 A large hospital chain decided to create a chain of freestanding clinics for general medical practices to alleviate some of the pressure on their emergency rooms.
-The CEO, who had some Six Sigma training, decided to use QFD to design the clinic and patient experience.
+As such, the CEO, who had some Six Sigma training, decided to use QFD to design the clinic and patient experience.

 They followed the steps and built a HOQ.
 This required gathering patient feedback, determining processes, assessing the physical attributes of the clinic, correlating them, and setting targets.
 They also gathered competitive information about other clinics, both privately run and hospital-based.

 Don’t assume that you know what your customer wants or needs.
-Get that information directly from them, and be sure everyone is in agreement as to what they mean and how they will be measured.
+Get that information directly from them, and be sure everyone agrees as to what they mean and how they will be measured.

 The more things you can measure — and are supported by data — the less you leave to emotion and subjectivity.

 The HOQ combines the various elements of a design process all in one easy-to-understand diagram.
-It starts with the customer and their requirements and ends with specific design solutions intended to meet those requirements.
+Subsequently, it starts with the customer and their requirements and ends with specific design solutions intended to meet those requirements.

 Along the way, you identify targets and priorities and correlate design elements and requirements even to the point of benchmarking against your competitors.